Freddy vs. Jason

-Freddy vs. Jason is a 2003 American slasher film featuring the characters Freddy Krueger from A Nightmare on Elm Street and Jason Voorhees from Friday the 13th, created by Wes Craven and Victor Miller, respectively.
-Directed by Ronny Yu and written by Damian Shannon and Mark Swift, the film is a crossover between the two franchises and as the eighth installment in the A Nightmare on Elm Street series and the eleventh installment in the Friday the 13th series.
+Freddy vs. Jason is a 2003 American supernatural slasher film directed by Ronny Yu and written by Damian Shannon and Mark Swift, featuring the characters Freddy Krueger from A Nightmare on Elm Street and Jason Voorhees from Friday the 13th, created by Wes Craven and Victor Miller, respectively.
+It is a crossover between the two franchises, serving as the eighth installment in the A Nightmare on Elm Street series and the eleventh installment in the Friday the 13th series.
 The film stars Monica Keena, Kelly Rowland, Jason Ritter, Christopher George Marquette, Lochlyn Munro, and Robert Englund reprising his role as Krueger from previous films.

-Serving as a sequel to both Freddy’s Dead: The Final Nightmare and Jason Goes to Hell: The Final Friday, the film brings together the titular antagonists of their respective franchises.
-After the residents of Springwood begin taking medication to suppress their dreams, Freddy Krueger finds himself weakened and forgotten.
+The film is a sequel to both Freddy's Dead: The Final Nightmare (1991) and Jason Goes to Hell: The Final Friday (1993), taking place before the events of Jason X (2001).
+After being trapped in Hell, Freddy Krueger finds himself weakened and forgotten, with the residents of Springwood taking medication to suppress their dreams.
 To regain his power, he resurrects Jason Voorhees to spread fear and restore his strength.
 However, Voorhees soon proves uncontrollable, setting the stage for a violent clash between the two supernatural killers.

 Freddy vs. Jason was released by New Line Cinema in the United States on August 15, 2003.
-Despite mixed reviews from critics, the film grossed $116.6 million worldwide, making it the highest-grossing film in the Friday the 13th franchise, and the second highest-grossing film in the A Nightmare on Elm Street franchise, only behind the 2010 remake.
+Despite negative reviews from critics, the film grossed $117 million worldwide, making it the highest-grossing film in the Friday the 13th franchise, and the second highest-grossing film in the A Nightmare on Elm Street franchise, only behind the 2010 remake.
 The film marks Englund's final portrayal as Krueger and was the last released film in each franchise's continuity before their respective remake and reboot.
 A sequel and crossover with the Evil Dead franchise, Freddy vs. Jason vs. Ash, was planned but later repurposed as a comic book limited series, along with a follow-up subtitled The Nightmare Warriors.